 Level 1-6 is met.
-The appellant's position must apply analytical and evaluative techniques to the identification and resolution of workload and resource data issues and problems found in the DSS.
-The DSS issues and problems relate to coding data, identifying workload, capturing the workload data, training staff to input data, validating the data through audits, implementing updates and creation of a variety of clinical protocols (e.g., dental, mental health, laboratory, endoscopies, telemedicine, pathology, surgery products) on the software, etc. Last year, the appellant worked with other VISN DSS staff to develop standardized methods of capturing the workload associated with the Assisted Living Pilot Program to achieve valid cost comparisons.
-She conducts interviews with supervisors and employees in carrying out her duties.
-However, as intricate and detailed as the appellant's DSS work is in capturing workload and resource data in a variety of clinical operations, the record shows that the issues or problems assigned to the appellant's position are essentially factual in nature and are comparable to Level 1-6.
+The appellant's position applies analytical and evaluative techniques to identify, modify, and resolve workload, item classification, and financial data issues and problems or the lack of such information found or not found in the DSS.
+The DSS issues and problems relate to coding data, identifying workload, capturing workload data, training staff to input data, classifying items correctly and inputting costs appropriately, validating the data through audits, implementing updates and, in some cases, creating clinical protocols (e.g., surgery, pharmacy, laboratory) on the software, etc. For example, the appellant found that the costs for the pharmacy were excessive based on known drug use and costs.
+She discovered that existing system data was old and included many pages of drugs no longer used by the facility.
+Drug costs were incorrect, resulting in higher than normal costs for the pharmacy program.
+The work entailed reviewing pages of drug names, culling and deleting obsolete drugs from the list and entering correct cost data.
+It has taken the appellant two years to update the system with the correct information.
+As part of the process to validate data and correctly code data, she conducted interviews with supervisors and employees familiar with the information.
+However, intricate and detailed as the appellant's DSS work is in capturing various data, the record shows that the issues or problems assigned to the appellant's position are essentially factual in nature and are comparable to Level 1-6.